 When Are You Allowed to Withdraw Your Plea?

-The key terms here on when you are allowed to withdraw you plea are: “for a good cause shown.”
+The key term here is when you are allowed to withdraw your plea, which is “for a good cause shown.”
 What exactly does that mean?

-In simple language, in order to effectively withdrawal your plea; there must be a good legal reason, not just because you changed your mind.
-Under California Penal Code Section 1018, the court requires you to show “good cause” to file a motion of withdrawal of plea.
+In simple language, in order to effectively withdrawal your plea, there must be a good legal reason, not just because you changed your mind.
+Under California Penal Code Section 1018, the court requires you to show “good cause” to file a motion for withdrawal of plea.

 Good cause can be shown when you can demonstrate your plea was entered as the result of some type of mistake, ignorance, inadvertence, or another factor that shows you did not intend to enter the guilty plea.